ANDRE-CRYPTO-DRE/DC1-AI_OFFICIAL/README.md

 Design:
 The design is inspired by the dark, high-tech atmosphere of Gotham City and follows a Brutalist style with bold white lines, deep black backgrounds, sharp edges, glowing blue frames, and clean circular profiles.
 This creates a Batcave-like tactical interface that feels simple, fast, and powerful.

+Target Users:
+DC-AI is designed for anyone who is a DC fan, especially those who enjoy characters like Batman, Cyborg, and Lex Luthor.
+It is also ideal for teenagers, senior high school students, and users who love superhero content, roleplay, and interactive entertainment.
+Anyone interested in AI, character-based chatbots, and fun digital experiences can enjoy using DC-AI.